cyruzin/puppet_master/README.md

 # Puppet Master

-Simple Authentication and Authorization app in Go.
+Authentication and authorization app with GraphQL to use as a basis for your project.

+It needs improvements, I know there is a lot that can be improved.

 ## Status